 Option 1 - Do Nothing

-Option 2 – Upgrade to Oracle OBIEE or OCA
+Option 2 – Upgrade to Oracle OBIEE or OAC

 Option 3 – “Lift-and Shift” with ISV Tools

-There are many tools available on the market that can but utilized to take your pre-existing reports, the SQL and data structure that enables those reports, and essentially copies and pastes that logic into the vendor tool.
+There are many tools available on the market that can be utilized to take your pre-existing reports, the SQL and data structures that enable those reports, and essentially copies and pastes that logic into the vendor tool.
 This can be an attractive option due to the speed of some of the conversion utilities available on the market, however, most only address that initial conversion.
-Certainly, many of these solutions offer a more eloquent UI than Discoverer – and following this method ensures that all the reports previously accessible will now be accessible in the new tool, this option is simply a short-term solution to a larger problem that needs to be addressed.
+Certainly, many of these solutions offer a more elegant UI than Discoverer – and following this method ensures that all the reports previously accessible will now be accessible in the new tool.
+This option is simply a short-term solution to a larger problem that needs to be addressed.
 Should you wish to change any of the reports, add a column, for instance, or even create a new report, your business team will still need to rely on an IT resource skilled in SQL to modify the underlying data structure for the report.
-Worse still is that these tools will need to be upgraded whenever Oracle makes a change to EBS, so you are relying on that independent software vendor to keep up with Oracle changes and respond quickly in order to ensure your reports are available.
+Worse still is, these tools will need to be upgraded whenever Oracle makes a change to EBS, so you are relying on that independent software vendor to keep up with Oracle changes and respond quickly to ensure your reports are available.